Native Mexicans used the jalap plant as a purgative, and Spanish conquistadors introduced it to Spain, after which it was spread all over Europe.

 How to use Jalap

 - Root powder.
 The recommended dose is 1-2 g dissolved in half a glass of hot water, sweetened with 1-2 spoonfuls of brown sugar or honey.
-The dosage for children is 50 mg (0.05 g) per each kg of weight.
+The dosage for children is 50 mg (0.05 g) per kg of weight.

 REFERENCES